Vice-doyenne du programme anglais et Professeure titulaire

 Courriel professionnel : carissima.mathen@uOttawa.ca

-Professor Mathen joined the Faculty as Associate Professor in 2011.
+Professor Mathen joined the Faculty in 2011, currently serves as Vice-Dean and is Full Professor of Law.
 She teaches Constitutional Law, Criminal Law, and Comparative Civil Liberties.
 Prior to joining the University of Ottawa, Professor Mathen was a member of the Faculty of Law, University of New Brunswick.
 From 1994-2001, she was Counsel and, later, Director of Litigation for the Women's Legal Education and Action Fund (LEAF) undertaking equality rights litigation before the Supreme Court of Canada and other courts.
 She was involved in some of the most formative Charter cases of the Lamer court including Vriend v Alberta, R v RDS, Winnipeg Child and Family Services v G, M v H, R v Darrach and R v Mills.

 Professor Mathen was one of the first legal academics to live tweet from the Supreme Court of Canada.
-She is one of the faculty's most active media commentators, appearing on such programs as The Current, Power and Politics, CTV National News, The Agenda, and BBC The World.
+She is one of the faculty's most active media commentators, appearing on such programs as The Current, Power and Politics, CTV National News, CBC Sunday Scrum, The Agenda, and BBC The World.
 She has published numerous op eds and is regularly cited in national print and online media.
+In 2016, she received the Faculty's Award for Excellence in Media Relations.

 - "The Shadow of Absurdity and the Challenge of Easy Cases: Looking Back on the Supreme Court Act Reference" (2015) 71 Supreme Court Law Review 161-189